Location Cartagena, Colombia

 Open to Canadian Citizens and Permanent Residents of Canada only

-In terms of the mangrove and bodies of water, the area is in the process of formulating the monitoring design which needs to be defined.
-The deepening of the implementation of these programs contributes to the generation of knowledge of the conservation values of the protected area, the reduction of pressures on their ecosystems; and ultimately, ensures greater effectiveness of their management.
+The deepening of the implementation of these programs contributes to the generation of knowledge of the conservation values of the protected area, the reduction of pressures on their ecosystems and, ultimately, ensures greater effectiveness in the implementation of new management measures.

-In this context, you as a volunteer will support the implementation of the monitoring program and the portfolio of research projects in the El mono Hernández Cork Forest Flora and Fauna Sanctuary, with the purpose of contributing to the effective management of the protected area.
+In this context, the objective this placement is to support the implementation of the monitoring program, the invasive species control program, and the portfolio of research projects at the PNN Corales del Rosario and San Bernardo, with the purpose of contributing to the effective management of the protected area.

 As a volunteer, you will:

 - Follow up on the research and monitoring activities in the framework of mangrove restoration projects in partnership with strategic actors within the PNNCRSB.